neongreen/artyom.me/lens-over-tea-1.md

 You might wonder: shouldn't it be possible to somehow reuse the `(,)` instance for `Functor`?
-After all, the functor instance for `(,)` applies the function to the 2nd part of the tuple:
+After all, the functor instance for `(,)` applies the function to the second part of the tuple:

 ~~~ {.haskell .repl}
 > fmap not (1, False)